adamhughes86/CCF1/FAQ.md

 ## Why are the declarations sorted alphabetically?
 I considered using a grouped by type method for quite a while but decided that it still led to some ambiguity.
 Grouping by type will definately suit some people more but I wanted to create a standard that could be used easily and quickly.

+## Who are the people responsible for the standard?
+Just me, Adam Hughes at the moment.
+I would like to get additional people on board though.